ChimeraOS/steamos-compositor-plus/README.md

 ### Configuration
 On the first run, a configuration file will be created at `~/.config/steamos-compositor-plus`.
-You can modify this file to manually adjust the resolution and refresh rate.
+You can modify this file to manually adjust the screen resolution, refresh rate, and rotation.

 The variables that can be defined in the configuration file are:

-	GOODMODES        an array of resolutions for the compositor to select from GOODRATES        an array of refresh rates for the compositor to select from STEAMCMD         a string defining the full command line to be executed to start Steam (see /usr/bin/steamos-session for the default command)
+	GOODMODES        an array of resolutions for the compositor to select from GOODRATES        an array of refresh rates for the compositor to select from ROTATION         a value of `left`, `right`, `normal`, or `inverted` STEAMCMD         a string defining the full command line to be executed to start Steam (see /usr/bin/steamos-session for the default command)
 	COMPOSITORCMD    a string defining the full command line to be executed to start the compositor/window manager